Lymphocyte-activation gene 3: 2000 to 2009.

-In 2009 the St. Jude Children's Research Hospital group reported that LAG3 appeared on plasmacytoid dendritic cells.
-Scientists at the University of Tokyo showed that LAG-3 was a marker of Tregs that secrete IL-10.
+In 2009, LAG-3 was reported to appear on plasmacytoid dendritic cells.
+It was also shown to be a marker of Tregs that secrete IL-10.

 2010 to 2015.

-In 2010 scientists at Swiss Federal Institute of Technology in Zurich showed that LAG3 was an exhaustion marker for CD8+ T cells specific for Lymphocytic choriomeningitis virus, but alone did not significantly contribute to T-cell exhaustion.
-A team at Roswell Park Comprehensive Cancer Center showed that CD8+ Tumor-infiltrating lymphocytes that were specific for NY-ESO-1 were negatively regulated by LAG-3 and PD-1 in ovarian cancer.
-The St. Jude Children's Research Hospital group reported that most LAG3 was housed intracellularly in multiple domains before rapid translocation to the cell surface potentially facilitated by the microtubule organizing center and recycling endosomes during T-cell activation.
-Scientists at the Istituto Nazionale dei Tumori in Milan, collaborating with the Triebel group, showed that LAG3 defines a potent regulatory T cell subset that shows up more frequently in cancer patients and is expanded at tumor sites.
-Geneticists working at the National Cancer Institute reported that SNPs in the LAG3 gene were associated with higher risk of multiple myeloma.
+In 2010, it was shown that LAG3 is an exhaustion marker for CD8+ T cells specific for Lymphocytic choriomeningitis virus, but alone did not significantly contribute to T-cell exhaustion.
+CD8+ Tumor-infiltrating lymphocytes specific for NY-ESO-1 were found to be negatively regulated by LAG-3 and PD-1 in ovarian cancer.
+It was reported that most LAG3 is housed intracellularly in multiple domains before rapid translocation to the cell surface, potentially facilitated by the microtubule organizing center and recycling endosomes during T-cell activation.
+LAG3 was also shown to define a potent regulatory T cell subset that is more frequently observed in cancer patients and expanded at tumor sites.
+Additionally, SNPs in the LAG3 gene were associated with a higher risk of multiple myeloma.

-In 2011 scientists studying transplantation biology at Massachusetts General Hospital reported that when antibodies to CD40L induced tolerance in allogeneic bone marrow transplantation, LAG3 was part of the mechanism of action in CD8+ cells.
-Scientists at INSERM, working with the Triebel group, showed that the binding of MHC class II molecules on melanoma cells to LAG3 would increase resistance to apoptosis, providing evidence that antibodies to LAG3 would be relevant in melanoma.
-The St. Jude Children's Research Hospital group showed that LAG3 can play a modulating role in autoimmune diabetes.
-Microbiologists at the University of Iowa demonstrated that blockade of PD-L1 and LAG-3 was a valid therapeutic strategy for Plasmodium infection.
+In 2011, it was reported that when antibodies to CD40L induced tolerance in allogeneic bone marrow transplantation, LAG3 played a role in the mechanism of action in CD8+ cells.
+It was also shown that the binding of MHC class II molecules on melanoma cells to LAG3 increased resistance to apoptosis, suggesting that antibodies to LAG3 could be relevant in melanoma therapy.
+Further research demonstrated that LAG3 plays a modulating role in autoimmune diabetes.
+Additionally, blocking PD-L1 and LAG-3 was identified as a potential therapeutic strategy for Plasmodium infection.

 In 2012 the St. Jude Children's Research Hospital group showed that LAG-3 and PD-1 synergistically regulate T-cell function in such a way as to allow an anti-tumoral immune response to be blunted.
 Scientists at Hanyang University in Seoul showed that tetravalent CTLA4-Ig and tetravalent LAG3-Ig could synergistically prevent acute graft-versus-host disease in animal models.
 In 2013 scientists at the San Raffaele Scientific Institute in Milan showed that LAG3 was a marker of type 1 Tregs.